-(W1.2d) Indicate whether water is withdrawn from areas with water stress and provide the proportion.
+(W1.2d) Indicate whether water is withdrawn from areas with water stress, provide the proportion, how it compares with the previous reporting year, and how it is forecasted to change.

-areas with water stress withdrawn from areas with with previous Identification tool Please explain Row 1 Yes 26-50 used a combination of the WRI aqueduct tool along with specific information regarding facilities.
-Brazil was added to the list of stressed regions because of local restrictions applied on our facilities once CMI operates facilities in areas of water stress, water withdrawal is vital to our operations as well as employee needs.
-We recognize the importance and incorporate water efficiency into our facilities, We also have community engagement to help restore water in many of the stressed regions where we operate.
-CMI has restored more water through community water neutrality projects globally than it consumes.
-Cummins uses both historical data from the WRI Baseline Water Stress (RAW) and an assessment tool developed around water stress and water quality risk data from Maplecroft.
+areas with water stress withdrawn from with previous Primary reason for comparison with previous reporting year Five- year forecast Primary reason for forecast Identification tool Please explain Row 1 Yes 26-50 same Other, please specify (Recent acquisitions, operational changes, and continued progress toward the 2030 reduction target collectively contributed to the proportion of water consumption in stressed areas remaining about the same as last year.)
+About the same Other, please specify (We expect for water use to be reduced across the entire company to meet the 2030 target, regardless of localized water-stress.
+The proportion of water consumption that occurs in stressed areas should remain about the same as a result.)
+WRI Aqueduct Other, please specify (Maplecroft Risk Tool) Cummins uses both historical data from the WRI Baseline Water Stress (RAW) and an assessment tool developed around water stress and water quality risk data from Maplecroft.
 The Maplecroft tool provides local water stress and water quality indices based on a facility's longitude and latitude.
 This score is paired with relevant site-specific information to determine the water risk at any given site.
-The proportion of water withdrawn from water stressed areas by Cummins in 2021 was estimated to be 47% as compared to 43% in 2020.
-The change was categorized as "higher" in comparison with the previous reporting year because the difference was greater than 5% but less than 15%.
+The proportion of water withdrawn from water stressed areas by Cummins in 2022 was estimated to be 46% as compared to 47% in 2021.
+The change was categorized as "about the same" in comparison with the previous reporting year because the difference was less than 5%.